RSV: Risk of Complications

 If your young child has a health condition, your doctor may recommend medicine to help prevent problems from RSV.

-Adults older than 65 have an increased risk of developing complications following infection with RSV.
+Adults older than 65 have an increased risk for complications following infection with RSV.
 Pneumonia from an RSV infection is a particular risk for people in this age group, especially if they have other diseases, such as chronic obstructive pulmonary disease (COPD) or heart failure.

 Other complications older adults may develop as a result of RSV infection include bronchiolitis and respiratory failure.
-Older adults may also recover more slowly than other age groups from RSV and complications.
+Older adults may also recover more slowly from RSV and complications than people in other age groups do.

 eMedicineHealth Medical Reference from Healthwise